Savannakhet province: Demographics

-The population of this largest province of Laos is 969,697 as of the 2015 census, spread over 15 districts.
+The population is 969,697 as of the 2015 census, spread over 15 districts.
 The ethnic minority groups residing in the province include Lao Loum, Phu Tai, Tai Dam, Katang, Mongkong, Vali, Lavi, Souei, Kapo, Kaleung and Ta Oi.
-However, in the 2000 census, only three ethnic groups were listed: Lao Loum (Lowland Lao), Phu Tai, and Bru, the only ones recognized by the provincial government.
-The Bru, however, are a diverse people with various dialects and cultures.
+In the 2000 census, 3 ethnic groups were listed: Lao Loum (Lowland Lao), Phu Tai, and Bru, the ones recognized by the provincial government.
+The Bru are a people with dialects and cultures.

 Economy

 Sepon Mine, about 400 km southeast of Vientiane, is the largest mine in Laos, with reserves of copper and gold.
 In the 1980s, Laotians panned for gold here using pieces of shrapnel and aircraft wreckage.
-Early exploration occurred in 1990 by Australian mining company CRA, which was subsequently awarded a contract.
-It is now operated, and 90% owned by MMG Limited.
-Sepon became the country's first significant foreign mining interest when it opened in 2002.
+Exploration occurred in 1990 by Australian mining company CRA, which was subsequently awarded a contract.
+It is later operated, and 90% owned by MMG Limited.
+Sepon became a foreign mining interest when it opened in 2002.
 Other mining companies operating in the province (2008) include: Wanrong Cement III, Lane Xang Minerals LTD (Vilabuly District), Lane Xang Minerals Ltd (Vilabuly District), Lao State Gypsum Mining Co Ltd (Champhone District), and Savan Gypsum Mining Co.
 (Champhone District).

-Along with Bolikhamsai and Khammouane provinces, it is one of the main tobacco producing areas of Laos.
+Along with Bolikhamsai and Khammouane provinces, it is 1 of tobacco producing areas of Laos.